hashicorp/design-system/website/docs/components/card/03--how-to-use.md

 \[Your content here\]

-🚨**Important**: _this is just an example and not a recommendation: if you have any doubt about which level to use for the different states, please speak with your product designer or with the HDS team._
+**Important**: this is just an example and not a recommendation: if you have any doubt about which level to use for the different states, please speak with your product designer or with the HDS team.